ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Updating a file share profile in the console
 {: #fs-update-profile-ui}

 These instructions are for the previous generation of file share profiles (general purpose, 5-iops, 10-iops, or custom).
 To access the current features, you must change the IOPS profile of your share to dp2.
-The profiles of file shares that were created with the `dp2` profile cannot be changed.
+The profiles of file shares that were created with the `dp2` or the `rfs` profile cannot be changed.
 {: important}

 You can change the profile for a file share from the current profile to another **IOPS tier** profile, to a **custom** profile, or to a high-performance **dp2** profile.
 Your billing adjusts based on the profile that you choose.